 Atopic dermatitis is a common skin condition with symptoms like itchy, red skin.
 Research has found that applying argan oil topically to the affected area can help treat symptoms.
 Vitamin E and the natural inflammatory properties found in argan oil can both lead to this soothing effect.

-One study was conducted treating dermatitis patients with placebo or oral vitamin E, which is in abundance in argan oil.
+was conducted treating dermatitis patients with placebo or oral vitamin E, which is in abundance in argan oil.
 The researchers found that participants who received the vitamin E saw a significant decrease in symptoms.

 8. Has anti-aging effects